kiranbaby14/Ninjesk-The-endless-runner-ninja/README.md

 # GB-207056
-A game made in unity for Game Begetter Competiton
+A game made in unity for "Game Begetter" Competiton conducted in Techfest by IIT Bombay.

-*(Important)   I haven't uploaded one folder which has one of the animations(Dance animation at the begining, and avatar of the player )  onto github because it was over 100 mb and I am using the free version of github.
-Sorry for the trouble.

-# Controls
+### Controls

 >Tap on the screen at the begining of the game to start running.